COVID-19 Update

 The organization has automatically been transferred from the “current position” screen of your CV.
 To have a different affiliation on record for this application, click “List…” and make the necessary selection.

-Administering organization (individual grants)
+Administering organization

 Only an eligible Canadian institution or organization can administer grant funds.
 Institutions or not-for-profit organizations interested in administering SSHRC individual grants must meet the institutional eligibility requirements for the administration of grants and awards for the three federal research granting agencies, which is independent of the application process.